The Digital Learning Environment: a gateway to educationEducation Support

 Goodbye to Blackboard

-After almost 20 years, the Maastricht University (UM) will bid Blackboard goodbye.
-During the next academic year, we will transition to Canvas.
+After almost 20 years, the Maastricht University (UM) waved Blackboard goodbye.
+At the start of the academic year 2020-2021, we transitioned to Canvas.
 Globally, there are over 20 million Canvas users at 3,000+ educational institutions.
 Several Dutch universities already use Canvas, e.g. University of Amsterdam, Vrije Universiteit Amsterdam, Erasmus University, Eindhoven University of Technology, University of Twente and Tilburg University.

 Migration to Canvas

-The transition from Blackboard to Canvas will take place in close consultation with faculties.
+The transition from Blackboard/EleUM to Canvas took place in close consultation with faculties.
 Input from educational directors, teaching staff, students, and support staff is indispensable.
 Particular points of attention are interface uniformity, user adaptation, accessibility, and the support of activating and collaborative teaching methods, particularly PBL.

 Contact & Support